|

 Chatham was a farming town trying to be a city.
 The number 30,000 was

-very important since it defined Chatham as a real city and not just a
+very important since it defined Chatham as a real city and not just

-independent of the surrounding farmlands.
+were independent of the surrounding farmlands.
 If crops were bad, however,

 the city merchants were none too prosperous and I can remember, during